ASentientSwarmofBees/ECE695_Lab4/README.txt

 TESTS = 2 -> tests inode functions (DfsInodeOpen, DfsInodeWriteBytes, DfsInodeReadBytes, DfsInodeDelete, etc.)
 TESTS = 3 -> Same as test 2, but does not delete the inode afterwards.
 TESTS = 4 -> To be used in conjunction with Test 3.
 Tries to read the data which should still be present after Test 3.
-TESTS = 5 -> Same as test 2, but with a massive array size. *THIS CURRENTLY BREAKS THE FILE SYSTEM.* Need to re-execute fdisk.c and reset the disk after running this test to restore funcitonality.
+TESTS = 5 -> Same as test 2, but with a massive array size.
 TESTS = 6 -> Same as test 2, but with non block aligned values.
 Files edited: ostests.c, files.c, fdisk.c
 Sources referenced: https://stackoverflow.com/questions/348170/how-do-i-undo-git-add-before-commit